Firdous2307/go-task-timer/docs/features.md

 ## Task Management
 - Start and stop tasks with ease
 - View completed tasks along with their durations
+- Clear all completed tasks with one click
 - Persistent task storage using SQLite

 ## Concurrent Operation